European Social partners are consulted through various procedures.

 - Social partners can also participate in all public consultations on nonlegislative initiatives (e.g. Green Papers, White Papers, Communications) launched by the Commission prior to the preparation of an impact assessment.

 The ECEG recently participated at the following public and social partner consultations:

-- Public consultation on the European Pillar of Social Rights (upcoming, deadline December 2016)
+- Public consultation on the European Pillar of Social Rights, December 2016

 - Consultation on the regulatory fitness of chemicals legislation (excluding REACH), May 2016